uetchy/dockerfile-machinelearning/README.md

 `default` is a Docker Machine name. you would replace with whatever you want.

-> Docker Remote API users beware: Volume mounting is not available for Docker connected from Remote API
+> Docker Remote API users beware: Volume mounting is not available which is connected from Remote API

 ### Run Python REPL